Composite bonding is often described as one of the most conservative cosmetic dental treatments – especially compared to veneers or crowns.

 The aim is to remove composite while preserving as much enamel as possible.

-How removal is typically performed
+How composite bonding removal is typically performed

 - Assessment: the dentist checks where the composite is placed and how thick it is.